davidson16807/tectonics.cpp/spike/grid/collignon/raster/vector_calculus.md

  so create a polygon from the midpoints of the faces surrounding the centroid then calculate the area and perimeter lengths from the polygon.
 This polygon is part of the "dual" of the graph that's formed from the centroid and its neighbors.

+# CALCULATING LAPLACIAN

+By the Gauss-Green theorem:
+  ∫∫∫ᵥ ∇²ϕ ∂V = ∫∫∫ᵥ ∇⋅∇ϕ ∂V = ∫∫ₛ n̂⋅∇ϕ ∂s for infinitesimal volumes, we can assume that contents are uniform, so results scale with volume, and:
+  ∇²ϕ = 1/V ∫∫ₛ n̂⋅∇ϕ ∂s
+Now consider a vertex surrounded by neighbors.
+For each vertex pair, indicated by i, there is a change in ϕ from one vertex to another, Δϕᵢ.
+This occurs over a set distance, |Δxᵢ|, and across a boundary of given length, ΔSᵢ.
+We know n̂⋅∇ϕ indicates the slope of ϕ in the direction n̂, since n̂⋅∇ϕ = xₙ∂/∂x + yₙ∂/∂x + zₙ∂/∂z.
+So if we wanted to estimate n̂⋅∇ϕ for the region covered by a single vertex pair, we'd say it was Δϕᵢ/|Δxᵢ|.
+And if we want to estimate ∇²ϕ for the entire vertex neighborhood, then:
+  ∇²ϕ = 1/V Σᵢ Δϕᵢ/|Δxᵢ| ΔSᵢ
+And Bob's your uncle!
+So the laplacian on an unstructured mesh is a weighted average of slope between neighbors, weighted by the sections of the boundary shared between those neighbors, and divided by the area that's enclosed by the boundary.